 Alternative 2 proposes the lowest trip limit and would likely result in the largest reduction in landings, while Alternative 5 proposes the highest trip limits and would likely result in the lowest reduction in landings when compared to Alternative 1 (No Action).
-Given recent commercial landings of scamp and yellowmouth grouper, and assuming Action 4 - Preferred Alternative 2 and Action 5 - Alternative 2, Alternative 2 is the only proposed alternative that would not result in any early closures.
-Preferred Alternative 3 would only result in closures in two years (2025 and 2026), followed by Alternative 4 (2025, 2026, 2027), and Alternative 5 (2025, 2026, 2027, 2028), and Alternative 1 (No Action) (all years).
+Given recent commercial landings of scamp and yellowmouth grouper, and assuming Action 4 - Preferred Alternative 2 and Action 5 - Alternative 2, all proposed alternatives would result in an early closure for the 2025 through 2029 fishing seasons.
+Under Alternative 2 closures are predicted to occur as early as September 28th during the 2025 season.
+Under Preferred Alternative 3 a closure during the 2025 season is predicted to occur as early as September 3rd, followed by Alternative 4 with a closure predicted to occur on August 27th, Alternative 5 on August 25th, and Alternative 1 (No Action) on August 21st.
+Subsequent season lengths would slowly extend under all alternatives as the commercial ACL increases, but not to the extent that early season closures would not occur.
 While shorter seasons can result in negative social effects as described above, slowing the rate of harvest, and contributing to rebuilding goals for scamp and yellowmouth grouper would be expected to contribute to the sustainability of harvest and the health of the scamp and yellowmouth grouper stock and provide for long-term social benefits.